mgroves/CMSprinkle/CONTRIBUTING.md

     // whatever
 }
 ```
-The later is terse, but the former is more readable and more self-documenting.
+The latter is terse, but the former is more readable and more self-documenting.

 In general, stick to [Framework design guidelines](https://learn.microsoft.com/en-us/dotnet/standard/design-guidelines/) as much as you can, but deviation is okay, especially if you make a thoughtful case.